tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 Beck is patting his hand and crying while telling him he’s good, he’s fine.
 We’re going to get help for you, okay?
 You’re fine, you’re fine, you’ll be okay.
 I love you.
 I love you.
 Don’t leave me like Mom.
 I love you.
 Please.
 Please.

-And then Caleb’s eyes stop moving, they remain fixated on the crystal blue sky.
+And then Caleb’s eyes stop moving.
+They remain fixated on the crystal blue sky.
 His hand goes limp in Beck’s hand, and she grabs onto him even tighter.
 Her screams are animalistic and primal, and she refuses to let go of him.

 I don’t know what to do, and I can’t breathe.